StormWindStudios/LinuxNotes/README.md

               NTP service: active
           RTC in local TZ: no
 ```
-Note *ideally, you'll have chronyd or ntpd in place to automatically do time synchronization*
+Note: *ideally, you'll have chronyd or ntpd in place to automatically do time synchronization*

 Localization information can be viewed with `locale`.
 It's actually just a collection of environmental variables.